rse/vmix-scripts/README.md

 All these vMix scripts where created in the professional context of a company filmstudio, where multiple vMix instances are used to drive the live event productions.
-The particularly used vMix instances and their job (partually driven by the scripts) are:
+The particularly used vMix instances and their job (partially driven by the scripts) are:

 - Camera Ingest: 2160p30 mode, 5x physical camera ingest, 5x chroma-keying, 5x game-engine based
   background overlaying, 5x8 physical PTZ management, 5x8x7 virtual PTZ management,